Take this opportunity to learn about the Canadian province of Alberta.

 Alberta Residential Housing

 Alberta has one of the more affordable housing markets in Canada.
 Although the high rate of migration to the province, combined with increased incomes for Alberta residents, has created a surge of demand that has brought a rise in prices, the province remains an affordable place to buy or rent housing.
 With home builders putting up new homes at a fast pace, housing costs are expected to decline in the next few years.

-The average house price in Alberta is approximately 38% to 48% less than in Toronto and Vancouver.
-(Edmonton: 179,610 $; Calgary: 222,860$).
-Overall, the percentage of household income taken up by housing costs is below the Canadian average, varying between 18% to 28% depending on the type of accommodation.
+The average house price in Alberta is approximately $400,000.
+(Edmonton: 368,00$; Calgary: 450,00$).
+Overall, the percentage of household income taken up by housing costs is below the Canadian average, sitting at approximately 25%.
 For more information on finding a place to live when you move to Alberta, this Government of Alberta site is rich in information for buying or renting homes.